The Freedom School

 Our goal is to train the next generation of activists and leaders, and as a follow-up will conduct life interviews with the participants 6 months, 1 year and 3 years after the cohort end.
 This program intends to build an extensive and supportive alumni network, offering learning, volunteering, community building and working opportunities to all who participate in the program.
 We will connect alumni with international activists, including (but not limited to) those from Achvat Amim and “All That’s Left”.

-Testimonials from this year’s Participants:
+Testimonials from Participants:

 “The program is designed in a way that made us want to join political and social activism, while being fully supported and guided along the way.”